How Amazon bullies, manipulates, and lies to reporters

 Another reporter at a smaller outlet with less resources described a similar chilling effect after the company pressured him after a critical story.
 “It just eats up so much of time, going back and forth with our attorneys,” the reporter said, describing how the trouble had made him hesitant to cover Amazon again.
 “You think twice about it.
 Is it really worth it?
 Maybe you have a good story but it won’t change how they do business.
 It’s kind of a scary thing.”

-Amazon tried a similar tactic this September on Reveal—a non-profit investigative news shop that often releases its stories in partnership with newspapers, broadcasters, and other outlets—after it published an award winning series from a team led by reporter Will Evans about the company’s efforts to misled the public about warehouse injury rates.
+Amazon tried a similar tactic this September on Reveal—a non-profit investigative news shop that often releases its stories in partnership with newspapers, broadcasters, and other outlets—after it published an award winning series from a team led by reporter Will Evans about the company’s efforts to mislead the public about warehouse injury rates.
 “Yesterday we published an investigation into Amazon’s massive misinformation campaign.
 Naturally, we’re now the *subject* of their misinformation campaign,” wrote Andy Donohue, Reveal’s deputy director of projects.

 In a Twitter thread detailing their interactions with the company, Donohue noted that Evans had labored to incorporate Amazon’s in-depth perspective in the reporting, including by sending them “35 detailed questions about our findings and data.”
 Amazon, according to Donohue, declined the opportunity to answer the questions, or do anything but provide a broad statement.